aisiklar/aisiklar/README.md

 I am a software / web developer (front-end focused, full-stack), a career-changer and a lifetime learner.

-I am ambitious about software / web development and interested in Open Source, Web Performance and combining AI with Web Development.
+I am ambitious about software / web development and interested in Open Source and Web Performance.

 In addition to software development, I love music and I am studying / playing flute.